GfavourBraimah/Altschool_cloud_project/Laravel/Readme.md

  ```

 12. After running the script go ahead and paste the ipadresss on your browser then you should see PHP application there
-13. Still inside the master the Ansible-playbook then create a new file called ansible.cfg
+13. Still inside the master the Ansible-playbook then create a new file called ansible.cfg but first go back to the Ansible-playbook dir
   ```
+    cd..
     vim ansible.cfg
 ```
 Now paste the content you have inside this ansible.cfg inside your own